mrdziuban/dotty-issue-18080/README.md

 # [dotty issue 18080](https://github.com/lampepfl/dotty/issues/18080) reproduction

-To demonstrate the issue:
+To demonstrate the issue, clone this repo, `cd` into it, then take the following steps:

-1. Clone this repo
-2. `cd` into it
-3. Wipe out all `target` directories -- `find . -name target -type d | xargs rm -rf`
+1. Wipe out all `target` directories -- `find . -name target -type d | xargs rm -rf`
-4. Run `sbt`
+2. Run `sbt`
-5. From the `sbt` shell run `compile`
+3. From the `sbt` shell run `compile`
-6. Change [line 21 of `src/main/scala/database/Queries.scala`](src/main/scala/database/Queries.scala#L21).
+4. Change [line 21 of `src/main/scala/database/Queries.scala`](src/main/scala/database/Queries.scala#L21).
 The change should have no affect on the signature or public-facing API:
     ```scala
     // before
     def call: String = s"AVG(${column.name})"
     // after
     def call: String = s"AVG2(${column.name})"
     ```
-7. Run `compile` again
+5. Run `compile` again

-On step 7, you will see output like this:
+On step 5, you will see output like this:

 ```
 [info] compiling 1 Scala source to /Users/matt/dotty-issue-18080/target/scala-3.3.1-RC2/classes ...